 FRVT 1 to 1

-The following box plots show the distribution of False Negative Match Rates (FNMR) at the specified False Match Rates (FMR) for the 301 listed algorithms.
+The following table shows the False Negative Match Rates (FNMR) at the specified False Match Rates (FMR).
 FNMR (or false negative rate) is the proportion of mated comparisons producing a score below the threshold set to achieve the specified FMR.
 FMR (or false positive rate) is the proportion of impostor comparisons producing a score at or above that threshold.
 A lower FNMR indicates a more accurate algorithm.

 FRVT 1 to N

-The following box plots show the distribution of False Negative Identification Rates (FNIR) for a False Positive Identification Rate (FPIR) of 0.003 in Identification Mode.
+The following table shows the distribution of False Negative Identification Rates (FNIR) for a False Positive Identification Rate (FPIR) of 0.003 in Identification Mode.
 FNIR is the proportion of mated searches failing to return the mate above the threshold.
 FPIR is the proportion of non-mated searches producing one or more candidates above the threshold.
 A lower FNIR indicates a more accurate algorithm.

 - Trueface Achieves Top 3 Global Rank on NIST FRVT for Speed